-Health Services, Disability Services, Counseling Services, Wellness Programs, Sexual Violence Education and Advocacy, Religious and Spiritual Life
+Health Services, Accessibility Services, Counseling Services, Wellness Programs, Sexual Violence Prevention and Advocacy, Religious and Spiritual Life

 Student Health Services, located on campus in Warnshuis Health Center, is a licensed outpatient clinic attending to the immediate primary health needs of all matriculated Connecticut College students.
 The service is staffed by nurses, nurse practitioners and a consulting physician.
 The services aim to help maintain body and mind and encourage lifelong healthy habits.
 All professional services are delivered with attention to confidentiality.
 In the event of a serious illness or injury, parents or guardians will be notified at the discretion of the staff.

 All students are required to have health insurance, either on their own or through the College.
 Learn more about health insurance.

 Mental Health Services

 Student Counseling Services provides mental health evaluation, short-term treatment and crisis intervention, and referrals for mental health care.
 Care is provided in a safe and non-judgmental atmosphere at no cost to the student.

 The following services are provided: evaluation; individual and group counseling; psychopharmacological evaluation and medication management; crisis intervention services; outreach and consultation to the College community; psycho-educational forums; and referral to off-campus clinicians for specialized and/or intensive treatment.

 The staff is responsive to the needs and concerns of other members of the College community regarding individual students, but all clinical contact with Student Counseling Services is confidential.
 Student Counseling Services staff also works cooperatively with other members of the College community to present mental health education and wellness workshops, train student leaders and meet requests for special programs.